-Will GM or Tesla buyers lose electric-car tax credits first?
+Will GM or Tesla buyers lose electric-car tax credits first? (updated)

 Once a manufacturer reaches sales of 200,000 plug-in electric cars (after December 31, 2009), the credits start to phase out for that company's cars.

-DON'T MISS: When do electric-car tax credits expire? (further update) (Mar 2016)
+DON'T MISS: When do electric-car tax credits expire? (updated for 2018)

-With six years of electric-car sales and long-range, mass-market models on the way that will appeal to a broader range of buyers, it's likely that at least one automaker will hit the limit within the next couple of years.
+With seven years of electric-car sales and long-range, mass-market models on the way that will appeal to a broader range of buyers, it's likely that at least one automaker will hit the limit by the end of this year.

 The two most likely candidates are General Motors and Tesla.

-Note: EDITOR'S NOTE: We originally published this article a year ago, in February 2017.
-We have updated it with sales information as of the end of last year.